September 29th, 2012

 September 9th, 2012

-So, we all have them: Points of contention within the film world.
-Disputes, quarrels, sometimes outright BATTLES over what some people find evocative, heartfelt & sincere, but others deem clichéd & hackneyed.
+We all have them: Points of contention within the film world.
+Disputes, quarrels, sometimes outright BATTLES over taste.
+What some people find evocative, heartfelt, & sincere - others deem clichéd, irritating, & hackneyed.

 Dude: Oh man, why can’t they make movies like ‘The Rock” anymore?